Amador Ledger-Dispatch: Amador Dispatch

 On March 3, 1860, the Lancha Plana Dispatch was first published in Lancha Plana, California.
 By that November, it was moved to Jackson and renamed to the Amador Dispatch.
 The paper was founded by George M. Payne, who sold it in July 1863 to Giles C. Crandall.
 It was a Copperhead paper, Democratic affiliated, and supported Southern secession.
 The paper soon came under the ownership of Lovick P. "Long Primer" Hall and William H. Penry.
 Penry previously co-founded and owned The Folsom Telegraph.
 Hall previously ran a paper in Visalia with Samuel J. Garrison called Equal Rights Expositor.
 The paper was suppressed in 1863 and Hall was arrested.
 He was released from Camp Babbitt after taking an oath of allegiance.
 After the assassination of Abraham Lincoln in April 1865, the Dispatch was suppressed for expressing pleasure over the death of the president.
 Hall and Penry were arrested and incarcerated at Fort Alcatraz for more than a month.

 By September 1865, H.H.
 Hartley had revived the Dispatch.
 Penry resumed ownership in 1868.
 Five years later Penry's brother, Silas Penry, was attacked by Elisha Turner and shot him in self-defense.
 The brawl stemmed from political articles Penry published in Dispatch and those Turner wrote for the Amador Ledger.
-In 1896, Penry leased the paper to E.C.
-Rust, formerly of the Winters Express.
+In 1896, Penry leased the paper to Edwin C. Rust, formerly of the Winters Express.
 William M. Penry Jr. took over editorship at some point.
 His father W.M.
 Penry Sr. died in 1921.
 The Penry family continued to own the paper until 1927, when the Dispatch went into receivership and was sold at auction.
 The new owners were G.D.
 Beardslee and Warren E. Read.
 Read co-edited the paper with his daughter Betty Read and published it until his death in 1948.
 Betty Read continued to operate the Dispatch and in 1950 married Lazo Curilich, who became co-publisher.
 The couple sold the paper in 1963 to W. Stanley Barker, owner of Placerville Mountain Democrat.

 In 1965, Barker sold the paper to Harvey C. and Helen M. McGee, who owned The Union Democrat.
 At that time editor and publisher Daniel J. Barnett was made a co-owner.
 Two years later the owners entered talks to merge the Dispatch with the Calaveras Enterprise, but a deal never materialized.
 In 1975, sheriff's deputies placed a padlock on the pressroom due to a civil case.
 The press equipment Barnett bought from Mack Hardison was reposed after he lost the case and owed $69,000.
 Printing of the Dispatch was moved to another press until a deal as reached.